Skip to main content

 Contact your healthcare provider immediately if you experience any of the following.

-• Severe liver damage: swelling of your stomach, yellowing of your skin or the whites of your eyes, black- or clay-colored stool, nausea, vomiting blood, confusion
+• Severe liver damage: swollen stomach, yellowing of the skin or whites of the eyes, black- or clay-colored stool, nausea, vomiting blood, confusion

 Source: DailyMed